dgraph-io/dgraph-docs/content/dql/clients/raw-http.md

 }
 ```

-We get some `keys`.
-These should be added to the set of `keys` stored in the
+The result contains `keys` and `predicates` which should be added to the
 transaction state.
-We also get some `preds`, which should be added to the set of
-`preds` stored in the transaction state.

 ## Committing the transaction